dobanisola-scottlogic/scenario-2-20250908-135729/ui/playwright/README.md

 in the ui directory (e.g. if on the base directory, cd into 'ui' before running any tests).

+When running the server, ensure the environment variable is set to "ENVIRONMENT=dev".
+This can be done in IntelliJ by navigating to Run > Edit configurations.
+Then in the Gradle dropdown > select hackathon-ai-game:server > enter ENVIRONMENT=dev into the Environment variables section.
+Press OK.

 **npx playwright test:** will run the Playwright tests against the current local Hackathon.
-For this to be functional, make sure that the hackathon server, with "ENVIRONMENT=dev" set as an environment variable, is running.
+For this to be functional, make sure that the hackathon server is running.
 The dev server is automatically run as part of test configuration.

 These tests will also generate reports after completion.
 The report will be opened automatically